 Jennifer Riefe at

 dren and adolescents by providing an educational forum for the discussion of problems and treatments related to

 The Section is active in fostering cooperation on children's eye health issues, both academic and political, with

-the American Academy of Ophthalmology (AAO) as well as the American Association for Pediatric Ophthal-
+the American Academy of Ophthalmology (AAO) as well as the American Association for Pediatric Ophthalmology

-mology and Strabismus (AAPOS).
+and Strabismus (AAPOS).
 SOOp acts as an expert resource for the AAP by developing policies in areas such as

-retinopathy of prematurity and diabetic retinopathy, and establishing guidelines for ophthalmologic
+retinopathy of prematurity and diabetic retinopathy, and establishing guidelines for ophthalmologic examinations

-In addition, the Section on Ophthalmology sponsors a lectureship honoring Leonard Apt, MD, FAAP who
+on a biennual basis, the Section sponsors a lectureship honoring Leonard Apt, MD, FAAP, who was the

-the

 first fellowship-trained pediatric ophthalmologist, having completed residency training in both pediatrics and